Some of the methods discussed in this article are dangerous or even deadly. You attempt them at your own risk.

 Yeah, you read that right!

-Dirt is home to bacteria that splits the ammonia in urine to simpler nitrogen compounds.
+Dirt is home to bacteria that splits the ammonia in urine into simpler nitrogen compounds.

 Wood ash is full of potassium hydroxide, which combines with simple acidic nitrates to make potassium nitrate.